The Definition of Grantor in Real Estate

 The type of deed a grantor can convey varies among states.
 Each has its own rules and guidelines.
 What's recognized in Iowa might not be accepted in Illinois.
 Buyers and sellers should always sit down with their attorneys ahead of time to determine the type of deeds they will convey or receive and why.

 Many title companies are reluctant to provide this kind of advice to homebuyers and sellers and for good cause.
 Deeds are legal documents.
-Title company employees such as title officers and escrow officers are generally not lawyers so they're prohibited from providing legal advice.
+Title company employees such as title officers and escrow officers are generally not lawyers, so they're prohibited from providing legal advice.

 General Warranty Deeds

 A grantor who conveys a general warranty deed confirms that the title is “good and marketable."
-This means that no liens exist on the title that might prevent her from selling the property and that she is the person who has the right to sell the property.
+It means that no liens exist on the title that might prevent her from selling the property and that she is the person who has the right to sell the property.

 General warranty deeds protect grantees against claims to the title dating back to a property's origins.
 They offer buyers the greatest amount of protection in a real estate sale.
 Not every state uses general warranty deeds.